aarontburn/nexus-core/docs/getting_started/tutorial/ConfigurationAndExport.md

 Unlike `export-config.js`, most of these properties have no restrictions on naming.
 Use this to describe your module!

 Here are the properties that have need special information:
-- `build_version`: This value is automatically incremented each time you run npm run export.
+- `build-version`: This value is automatically incremented each time you run npm run export.
 Nexus uses it to detect changes and trigger a recompile.
 - `platforms`: While Nexus is cross-platform, there are some dependencies that may not work across all operating systems.
 You should list the operating systems your module can (or is expected to) run on.
 Possible values are: `win32` (Windows), `linux` (Linux), and `darwin` (MacOS).

 ## Exporting your module